LaunchPadLab/lp-hoc/docs.md

 A function that returns a React HOC for creating modals.
 This HOC is dependent on the [`redux-modal`](https://github.com/yesmeck/redux-modal) library.

-The following functions are available on the wrapped component:
+The following functions are available as static properties on the wrapped component:

 -   `show`: Shows the modal.
 -   `hide`: Hides the modal.